-Now, however, the verdict is in: It’s not going to happen.
-After an outlay of about $1 million on the study, Crystal has decided that the obstacles are too great.
+After an outlay of about USD 1 million on the study, Crystal Cruises decided the obstacles are too great.

 The “Big U,” as the ship is known, is a 20th-century engineering marvel.
-Built as a luxury liner with theaters, staterooms and orchestras on board, it was also a Cold War secret weapon: It could rapidly be converted into a fast troop ship.
+Built as a luxury ocean liner. it was also a Cold War secret weapon: It could rapidly be converted into a fast troop ship.

-On its maiden voyage, in 1952, the ship made the fastest trans-Atlantic crossing ever, a record that still stands.
+On its maiden voyage in 1952, the liner made the fastest Transatlantic crossing ever, a record that still stands.
 Its engineering details, including the hull and propeller designs, remained state secrets for decades.

-That is at least partly because Crystal’s top-to-bottom examination concluded that the 65-year-old vessel, taken out of service in 1969, remains sound.
-It also means any future partners will not have to spend the money to figure that out.
+Crystal’s top-to-bottom vessel examination concluded that the 65-year-old liner (out of service since 1969) remains sound.
+Any future partners won't have to spend money on similar studies.

-Another commercial obstacle for Crystal, Admiral Sullivan said, was the Jones Act, which regulates maritime activities.
-Crystal hoped to sail the vessel as a United States-flagged ship, which would permit it to sail directly between American ports — a big competitive advantage.
-Typically, cruise ships do not have that right, because unlike the Big U, they were not built in the United States, and they sail under foreign flags.
+Another obstacle for Crystal Cruises was the Jones Act, that regulates maritime activities.
+Crystal wanted to operate the ship as US-flagged, to permit it to cruise directly between US ports - huge competitive advantage.
+Typically, cruise vessels don't have that right, because they are usually built ouside USA and operate under foreign flag states.

 Crystal (owned, by Genting Hong Kong) went to Washington DC, met with US regulators and lawmakers, and concluded that "it is going to be hard".
 In the meantime, the company donated USD 350,000 to the conservancy.
 It costs about USD 60,000 a month to dock and maintain the old ocean liner.